bartdorsey/code-quotes/readme.md

 Code Quotes is a simple program which fetches a random quote from programming quotes api located at : http://programming-quotes-api.herokuapp.com/quotes/random

-It uses ink to draw a nice box and fade it in centered on your terminal screen.
+It uses ink to draw a nice box and draw it centered on your terminal screen.

 ## How to Install